palankai/workstation/README.md

 Migration from a different repository is ongoing.

 This repository contains my macOS configuration.
 Most of the steps are automated.
-The script might ask for sudo password.
+The script might ask for the sudo password.
-There are some manual steps after the installations.
+There are some manual steps after the installation.
 The goal is not to fully automate but ensure the smoothest possible start on a new installation.